Position-by-position analysis: Who has the edge between UW and Alabama?

 Linebackers

-Weak-side linebacker Reuben Foster (94 tackles, 12.0 tackles for loss) is another potential top-five draft pick out of ’Bama’s blitz-happy defense.
-Ryan Anderson has a team-high 17.0 tackles for loss and Tim Williams has another 15.5 TFL — among the 105 team TFL this season.
-UW, by comparison, has 82.0 TFL.
-Keishawn Bierria has been excellent in his second season as UW’s weak-side ’backer, and Psalm Wooching leads the team with 6.0 sacks.
+Weak-side linebacker Reuben Foster (94 tackles, 12 tackles for loss) is another potential top-five draft pick out of ’Bama’s blitz-happy defense.
+Ryan Anderson has a team-high 17 tackles for loss and Tim Williams has another 15.5 TFL — among the 105 team TFL this season.
+UW, by comparison, has 82 TFL.
+Keishawn Bierria has been excellent in his second season as UW’s weakside ’backer, and Psalm Wooching leads the team with 6.0 sacks.
 The Huskies, however, were hit hard by injuries to stars Azeem Victor (leg) and Joe Mathis (toe), both out for the season.

 Edge: Alabama